djorg83/react-bootstrap-sweetalert/README.md

 ----
 ### `props.disabled`
 If `true`, then the Confirm button will be disabled.
 (NOTE: This does not effect the `props.allowEscape` behavior.)
+If you set disabled to `true` but do not provide an `onCancel` function, then the `disabled` property will not be honored.
 - `PropTypes.bool`
 - Default: `false`
 ----